 How long does it take?

-Your apprenticeship will last 12 months, with the offer of flexible working to help you get the right work/life balance.
+Your apprenticeship will last 12 - 15 months depending on the apprenticeship, with the offer of flexible working to help you get the right work/life balance.

 Where are the apprenticeships?

 As an apprentice at the National Assembly you'll be based in our Tŷ Hywel offices in Cardiff Bay.